Databricks Unity Catalog 101: A Complete Overview (2025)

 Step 2—Select and Grant Permissions on the Catalog

-Once your catalog is created, select it as the current catalog and grant permissions to other users or groups as needed.
+Once your catalog is created, you can set it as the current catalog and grant permissions to other users or groups as needed.

 Step 3—Create and Manage Schemas